 This is a fantastic guitar for players looking to learn guitar, but who might not have settled on a particular style.
 Having access to both humbucking and single coil tones opens up this guitar to practically any genre, and the timeless styling and robust build quality further add to the appeal.

 It had a HSS pickup configuration, with a humbucker in the bridge and single coils in the middle and in the neck.
-The pickups were pretty hot, although they stayed clear, and delivered proper chimey Strat tones without ever sounding too thin.
-The Humbucker gave us some nice, fat lead tones, particularly when pushed with some overdrive.
+The pickups were pretty hot, although they stayed clear and delivered proper chimey Strat tones without ever sounding too thin.
+The Humbucker gave us nice, fat lead tones, particularly when pushed with some overdrive.

 We found it to be well set up out of the box, which is ideal for the target market.
-It’s ready to play as soon as you tune up and plug in, and offered a nice medium string height.
-Tuning stability was strong, and the tuners were surprisingly good, with no excessive play, wobble, or slippage.
+It’s ready to play as soon as you tune up and plug in, and it offered a nice medium string height.
+Tuning stability was strong and the tuners were surprisingly good, with no excessive play, wobble, or slippage.

 Verdict: The Squier Affinity Series HSS Stratocaster is a superb beginner’s guitar.
-It has everything you need to learn the fundamentals, and then some.
-It’s affordable, and it looks absolutely fantastic, especially with the flamed maple top, which is a first for any Squier.
+It has everything you need to learn the fundamentals and then some.
+It’s affordable, and it looks absolutely fantastic, especially with the flamed-maple top, which is a first for any Squier.

 Fender’s original student grade instrument stripped back and ready to rock.

 If you’re looking to avoid spending too much, but you still want a good looking Squier with great tone and tons of attitude, this is the guitar for you.
 It’s one of the most affordable models in the line up, and yes, it still lives up to the quality expected of the brand.